8ta4/spam/README.md

 > Where do I specify which endpoints to generate messages for?

-You specify endpoints in the `messages` sheet by adding a new row and filling in the `endpoint` column.
+You specify endpoints in the `runs` sheet by adding a new row and filling in the `endpoint` column.

 For a message to be generated for that `endpoint`, two conditions have to be met: